-1.5.2 Criteria for determining whether an SDS should be produced

-An SDS should be produced for all substances and mixtures which meet the harmonized criteria for physical, health or environmental hazards under the GHS and for all mixtures which contain substances that meet the criteria for carcinogenic, toxic to reproduction or specific target organ systemic toxicity in concentrations exceeding the cut-off limits for SDS specified by the criteria for mixtures (see 1.5.3.1).
-The competent authority may choose also to require SDS's for mixtures not meeting the criteria for classification as hazardous but which contain hazardous substances in certain concentrations (see 1.5.3.1).
+- 4. When considering the obligation to compile and submit a SDS, the supplier or employer should consider two questions: - a) (a) Is a SDS required?; and - b) (b) What information is needed for the SDS? - 1.5.2 Criteria for determining whether an SDS should be produced - 5.1.5.2.1-An SDS should be produced for all substances and mixtures which meet the harmonizsed criteria for physical, health or environmental hazards under the GHS and for all mixtures which contain substances that meet the criteria for carcinogenic, toxic to reproduction or target organ systemic toxicity in concentrations exceeding the cut-off limits for SDS specified by the criteria for mixtures (see paragraph 1.5.3.16).
+The competent authority may choose also to require SDSs for mixtures not meeting the criteria for classification as hazardous but which contain hazardous substances in certain concentrations (see paragraph-61.5.3.1).

-1.5.3 General guidance for compiling a Safety Data Sheet
+1.5.3 General guidance for compiling a Safety Data Sheet1

-1.5.3.1 Cut-off values/concentration limits
+6.1.5.3.1 Cut-off values/concentration limits

-1.5.3.1.1 An SDS should be provided based on the generic cut-off values/concentration limits indicated in Table 1.5.1:
+1.5.3.1.1 An SDS should be provided based on the following generic cut-off values/concentration limits indicated in Table 1.5.1: